fzhao888/Regex-Tutorial/Regex-Tutorial.md

 - `i` - Case-insensitive search
 - `m` - Multi-line search

+Flags were not used in our email regular expression example.

 ### Grouping and Capturing

 The main way of grouping a regular expression into subexpression is through the use of parentheses (`()`).
 Grouping constructs allow us to pattern match different sections to fulfill different requirements.